BravoHoseok/Genesis-GV80/README.md

 >&nbsp;&nbsp;&nbsp;&nbsp; return (CalTemp * 90.0f);<br>
 }<br>

+Let's compare this equation and the value of arctan(x).<br>
+EX.1) Let's suppose that X=1 and Y=1.
+The return value of the above function is going to 45deg and arctan(1/2) value is going to 45deg.<br>
+EX.2) Let's suppose that X=2 and Y=1.
+The return value of the above function is going to 30deg and arctan(1/2) value is going to 26.5deg.<br>
+EX.3) Let's suppose that X=1 and Y=4.
+The return value of the above function is going to 72deg and arctan(4/1) value is going to 75.9deg.<br>

+In sum, the value of arctan(x) is more accurate than this equation.
+However, the tolerance of (arctan(x) - this equation) is ±5deg or so.
+If a rotary gesture does not need very much accurate angle value, this approach will provide simple and fast operation.

 *(Step 1)* Defined specifications of the several gestures including the moving speed of an object<br>
 *(Step 2)* Designed the software modules of the gestures: logic flow chart, state machine, module dependency, data structure, tuning parameters<br>